Tonight: Biden to declare nation is ‘turning peril into possibility, crisis into opportunity’ in first address to Congress

 Biden is also expected to discuss the start of a potentially booming recovery, one that could determine whether the economy can once again fire on all cylinders after a pandemic and a subsequent financial crisis with shock waves that linger a dozen years later.

-Sen. Tim Scott, the only Black Republican in the chamber and a leading voice on police reform, will deliver his party’s response to President Biden’s address to Congress.
+U.S. Sen. Tim Scott is slated to deliver the Republican Party’s response to President Joe Biden’s address to Congress Wednesday evening.

-“We face serious challenges on multiple fronts, but I am as confident as I have ever been in the promise and potential of America,” Scott, 55, said in a statement.
-“I look forward to having an honest conversation with the American people and sharing Republicans’ optimistic vision.”
+The South Carolina senator is expected to criticize Democrats for refusing to open schools earlier amid the pandemic and shift credit away from the Biden administration for the drop in COVID-19 cases and rising vaccination rates.

+“Locking vulnerable kids out of the classroom is locking adults out of their future.
+Our public schools should have reopened months ago.
+Other countries’ did.
+Private and religious schools did.
+Science has shown for months that schools are safe,” according to excerpts of Scott’s speech released by his office.

 This story will be updated throughout President Biden’s address and Sen. Scott’s response.